 Rosemary is one of the best essential oils for hair growth.
 It is beneficial for a number of issues including dandruff, lice, greasy hair, and is even considered stimulating for the scalp.
 A 2013 study found that mice treated with rosemary leaf extract had a significant increase in hair growth.
 Another study comparing the use of minoxidil and rosemary essential oil for hair loss found that individuals in both groups had a significant increase in hair count after 6 months and that there was no significant difference between the two groups.
 This suggests that rosemary may be an effective natural alternative to minoxidil.

 Peppermint essential oil is another great option to consider for a natural hair growth treatment.
-In fact, a study conducted in 2014 found that a 3% formulation of peppermint oil showed significant hair growth effects.
+In fact, a study conducted in 2014 found that a 3% formulation of peppermint oil showed significant hair growth effects in mice.
 The research determined that it was actually the most effective formulation tested, even more so than minoxidil.
 The treatment with the peppermint oil showed an increased number of follicle count, increased follicle depth, and a thickened dermal layer.
 Traditionally, peppermint oil has been used for digestive and respiratory issues, but due to its stimulating effects it’s also beneficial for hair growth as well!

 Chamomile is known for its gentle and soothing properties and is commonly used for reducing stress and anxiety.
 It’s also beneficial for soothing irritated skin and is a great option to consider when looking to support hair and scalp health.
 Not only can it can help soothe an inflamed and irritated scalp, but it can also help strengthen fragile hair as well.
 And with its delightful scent, it would be a wonderful and effective addition to your natural hair care routine.